uk-gov-mirror/alphagov.pay-performance-reporter/README.md

 # Pay performance reporter

+A NodeJS app that queries Ledger and Adminusers to gather performance stats.

-We have an AWS ECS task that runs daily to upload stats to an s3 bucket where it is read from by the performance report page
+Previously this was run daily as an AWS ECS task, to upload stats to an s3 bucket.

 ## Required environment variables